 Muscle Weakness

 You may experience muscle pain and weakness, as well as pain while walking.
-In severe cases patients may even lose control of their bladder or bowels.
+Over time, the nerve irritation associated with Hot Back can impair the signals sent from the spinal cord to the surrounding muscles, reducing their strength and responsiveness.
+In severe cases, patients may even lose control of their bladder or bowels, a symptom that constitutes a medical emergency and requires immediate evaluation without delay.

 Redness, Warmth, and Swelling

-Lastly, when dealing with this particular type of back pain, one might notice redness, warmth, or swelling along the spinal column or in the afflicted area.
+When dealing with this particular type of back pain, one might notice redness, warmth, or swelling along the spinal column or in the afflicted area.
+While these symptoms can sometimes be dismissed as a surface-level reaction, they often reflect deeper inflammation around the nerve roots or spinal structures.
+Persistent warmth and swelling that does not respond to rest or over-the-counter anti-inflammatories should be assessed by a physician.

 What Causes a Burning Sensation in Your Back?

-There are many different types of back pain, and each of them are caused by a variety of different conditions or occurrences.
-While we are discussing burning pain back aka.
-Hot Back, some of the potential causes of this condition include:
+There are many different types of back pain, and each of them is caused by a variety of different conditions or occurrences.
+While we are discussing burning pain in back, also known as Hot Back, some of the potential causes of this condition include the following.

 Back Injury or Spinal Misalignment

-After experiencing an injury, like a fall or a car accident, your spine can often be misaligned as a result.
-This trauma to the spine has the potential to negatively affect the nerve roots of the spinal cord, resulting in one or more of the symptoms listed above.
+After experiencing an injury, like a fall, a car accident, or a sports-related trauma, your spine can often become misaligned as a result.
+This trauma to the spine has the potential to negatively affect the nerve roots of the spinal cord, resulting in one or more of the burning and tingling symptoms listed above.

 Herniated Disc or Pinched Nerve

-A herniated or bulging disc occurs when the soft center of a spinal disc pushes its way through its spinal casing; this can put pressure on the nerve roots, causing a pinched nerve.
+A herniated or bulging disc occurs when the soft center of a spinal disc pushes its way through its outer casing, putting pressure on the nearby nerve roots and causing a pinched nerve.
 Pinched nerves can cause serious pain and mobility difficulties if they are not treated properly.

 Multiple Sclerosis